zokahn/rh-osp-testlab/docs/tips-and-tools.md

 5000 Warnings  Recv buffer: 100.00KB (Requested:50.00KB) No such file or directory
 ```

-#Simple way to create virtual machines, with or without cloud-init
+#Simple way to create virtual machines, with or without cloud-init <a name="createvm">
 Great to get started on workload images, test your virtualisation platform or just for generic inspiration

 **Get your rhel7 qcow2 image here https://access.redhat.com/downloads/content/69/ver=/rhel---7/7.7/x86_64/product-software